MAHcodes/tabs-dashboard/README.md

  🌟  🌟  🌟  Key Features  🌟  🌟  🌟

 - Organised your personal and work-related stuff with multi workspace support
-- New tab background each day from unsplash
-- Clock in home page with greetings
 - Theme support
 - Bookmark management that better than browser bookmarks
 - Save your sessions in collections to save your tabs
-- Sync your data with Firebase App.

 Note: For the best experience, after installing Fire Dashboard click the ‘Keep it’ button on the ‘Change back to Google’ notification.
 This will show Fire Dashboard on each new tab as intended.